my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

     -   if you have a clear way and your exit is wide, meaning you won't need to stop, then turn at 2nd gear;
         -   2nd gear is generally alright.
 Even if you see vehicles coming, you always have the option to cluctch down, stop, change to 1st gear;
     -   if you see oncoming vehicles, then you need to stop and give way; so use 1st gear and wait in the box;
-        -   when you have a clear way and start off, <span style='color:chartreuse'>give gas to start off quickly</span> so you don't get stuck in the middle, oncoming cars can come soon, so you must get away fast as soon as you have a gap;
+        -   when you have a clear way and start off, <span style='color:#32CD32'>give gas to start off quickly</span> so you don't get stuck in the middle, oncoming cars can come soon, so you must get away fast as soon as you have a gap;
-    -   if there are parked cars on the left before the junction, you need to go as a S shape to avoid the cars first and return to your lane (left lane) and <span style='color:chartreuse'>position right</span> close to the center.
+    -   if there are parked cars on the left before the junction, you need to go as a S shape to avoid the cars first and return to your lane (left lane) and <span style='color:#32CD32'>position right</span> close to the center.
         -   pay extra attention when there is no central line to separate two lanes. <span style='color:red'> Must NOT go to the opposite lane. [✘] </span>
         -   your indicator might go off when you try to avoid the parked cars.
 Just have it back on and carry on your turning.

     **Controlled** (with traffic lights)

-    -   you have to decide where you are going to wait; only <span style='color:chartreuse'>two cars</span> can wait in the box; if you are the 3rd car, you have to wait behind the waiting line; sometimes you have a waiting box for cyclists, do not go ahead there either;
+    -   you have to decide where you are going to wait; only <span style='color:#32CD32'>two cars</span> can wait in the box; if you are the 3rd car, you have to wait behind the waiting line; sometimes you have a waiting box for cyclists, do not go ahead there either;
         -   lights can change fast, if you the 3rd car, the chance is high that you will be stuck in the middle.
 That's the worst case scenario.

-    -   sometimes you have <span style='color:chartreuse'>separate traffic lights</span> for going ahead and turning right.
+    -   sometimes you have <span style='color:#32CD32'>separate traffic lights</span> for going ahead and turning right.
 E.g., Cherwell Dr to Marston Ln.
 Have to wait until your right arrow is green, <span style='color:red'>do NOT start off when you see the green light for going straight. [✘] </span>

     -   whenever there are two lanes turning right (middle and right lane), if you choose the middle lane, you have to go ahead a bit when turning even if there is no car on the right lane;

     -   start turning right after you start off, so you do not end up onto cycle lanes or bus lanes.

 -   Turning left with traffic control
-    -   Very important to <span style='color:chartreuse'>check left mirrors</span> b/c cyclists are usually there.
+    -   Very important to <span style='color:#32CD32'>check left mirrors</span> b/c cyclists are usually there.
     -   If a cyclist is along side you and turning left $\rightarrow$ hold back and let him pass first.
 Alternatively, you could go but give a very wide gap to him.
 But this is less ideal.
     -   Be aware of any scooters on the left as well.
 They go fast.